Notices & Resources

 September-November – Access New York Power Authority renewable energy contracting opportunities with PowerUp2030

 This LaGuardia Community College program is designed to help businesses prepare for work in the clean energy renewable sector with the New York Power Authority.
+Details

 September-December — Queens Economic Development Program’s FinanceForward